nus-tic4002-AY2122s2/ip/docs/DeveloperGuide.md

 ### Value proposition

 LisGenie GUI Chatbot provides a user-friendly, consistent and error-free interface, as well as helpful message feedback or alerts to users, throughout the app use.
-The CLI-GUI Task Manager, using the CLI-type interface with minimal GUI support, will help the user edit appointments easily with single commands entered into the textfield, or sent via a click of the sendButton provided in the opened chatbot window.
+The GUI Task Manager version, using the CLI-type interface with minimal GUI support, will help the user edit appointments easily with single commands entered into the textfield, or sent via a click of the sendButton provided in the opened chatbot window.
 Users are able to make, check, delete, view, change, and update status of tasks in real-time using this application.

 Our Value Proposition is that the app provides, throughout the app use, a visually appealing and easy-to-use consistent user interface, assisting message feedbacks and or alerts fast and a capability to felicitously lead the user to his tasks with minimal cost overheads in time.